brianbirir/flask-boilerplate/README.md

 * ORM implementation using `Flask-SQLalchemy` with connection to any preferred database technology
 * RESTful implementation using `Flask-Restful` module
-* Implementation of user authentication using JWTs (JSON Web Tokens).
+* Implementation of resource authentication using JWTs (JSON Web Tokens).
 JWTs usage has been implemented using `pyjwts` library
 * Implementation of database migrations using `Flask-Migrate` and Alembic.
 A base and user model have been added in the `model.py` module to allow the creation of the users table in a designated database
 * Unit and functional tests for the above features